-2. Once the dough holds together, place it into your hand, shape it into a giant ball, then place it on your floured surface and roll it out as thin as you can go without breaking it and without it sticking to the surface.
+2. Once the dough holds together, place it into your hand, shape it into a giant ball, then place it on your floured surface and roll it out as thin as you can go without breaking it or sticking to the surface.

 4. Take a fork and puncture holds throughout the matzo (to prevent it from bubbling or rising).

 Mazel Tov!
-You are ready to complete the mitzvah of matzo, my gluten-free friend!
+You are ready to complete the mitzvah of matzo in your own unique and gluten-free way.

 Want to learn more?
 This article “Of Matzah and Mitzvah” from Forbes likely sums up how most of us gluten-free folk feel.

 Try these Passover recipes, too – everything is gluten-free!

 - Passover Charoset